jacksonet00/ichallengeu/README.md

   - it does not...
   - maybe i could just make a cloud function that observes changes to user profile picture and batch writes it to particpants
   - simpler maybe i could just read the profile photo from the user <= this worked!
-- implement cloud functions to use server timestamp for date functions to improve security and fix 004
 - route to a confirmation page to fix 003 (done)
   - fixed it by fetching users
 - deploy on vercel